home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 ### The `run.sh` file

 This is the script that will run when your add-on starts.
+It runs in `bashio` which is a Home Assistant shell that adds a few features.
+Build from the base Home Assistant images to run your containers locally.

 ```shell
 #!/usr/bin/with-contenv bashio